 Intellectual property protection for software is mainly sought under copyright and patent laws in India.
 From a copyright perspective, fintech software solutions can be protected under the Copyright Act, as 'literary work', which includes computer programs and computer databases.
 Registration for copyright protection is not mandatory but is recommended from an enforcement point of view.

 When it comes to copyright, the author of the work is considered as the first owner of the copyright.
-However, in case of software or business models developed by the employee during the course of his or her employment under a contract of service, the employer of the establishment will be the first owner of such software in the absence of any agreement to the contrary.
+However, in the case of software or business models developed by the employee during the course of his or her employment under a contract of service, the employer of the establishment will be the first owner of the software in the absence of any agreement to the contrary.
 There is no separate compensation owed to the employee in this respect, as a general industry practice.

 Further, the government has provided myriad relaxations to technology start-ups in the intellectual property space.
 For instance, a start-up engaged in an eligible business, which includes innovation of new products, is entitled to tax exemptions under applicable laws, subject to fulfilment of certain criteria.
-The government has also launched the Support for International Patent Protection in Electronics & IT scheme to provide financial aid to technology start-ups to strengthen their competitiveness through innovation and its protection, while also separately offering specific intellectual property benefits to start-ups that include fast tracking of patent applications and 80 per cent rebate in filing patents, among others.
+The government has also launched the Support for International Patent Protection in Electronics & IT scheme to provide financial aid to technology start-ups to strengthen their competitiveness through innovation and its protection while also separately offering specific intellectual property benefits to start-ups that include fast tracking of patent applications and 80 per cent rebate in filing patents.

 ii Data protection